Wynonna Earp (TV series): Home mediaWynonna Earp became available on Amazon Video as video on demand on May 6, 2016.

 In December 2016, SEVEN24 Films producer Jordy Randall announced in an interview with the Calgary Herald that Season 1 would be streaming on Netflix.
 The series became available on Netflix in the United States on April 1, 2017; and in Canada on April 5, 2017.

 The Season 1 DVD for Region 4 and Blu-ray for Region B were released first in Australia by Roadshow Entertainment on May 3, 2017.

 The Season 2 DVD was released in Region 4 and the Blu-ray in Region B by Roadshow Entertainment on November 1, 2017.

 A crowdfunding campaign for a region free Blu-ray release was launched on May 23, 2017, by IDW Entertainment on Indiegogo.

 Reception

 In the United States, season 1 averaged a total rating of 0.13 with 0.56 million viewers.
-The season received a 79% approval rating on review aggregator Rotten Tomatoes based on 14 reviews, with an average rating of 6.11/10.
+The season received a 79% approval rating on Rotten Tomatoes, based on 14 reviews, with an average rating of 6.11/10.
 The critical consensus states: "What Wynonna Earp lacks in originality it more than makes up for in gritty, silly, supernatural fun."
 Metacritic gave it an average score of 68 out of 100.